carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 - "If we want the most efficient parallelism on a single machine, we need to unlock the GIL."
 - "Numba helps you both speeding up and lifting code from the GIL."
 ---
+FIXME: Vector-based parallelization is explained well, but task-based is actually missing from this lesson.

+FIXME: It would be nice to add timing to the Monte Carlo solutions, so we can actually see that the vectorized and parallel solutions are faster.

 # Monte Carlo
 In order to witness the advantages of parallelization we need an algorithm that is 1. parallelizable and 2. complex enough to take a few seconds of CPU time.
 In order to not scare away the interested reader, we need this algorithm to be understandable and, if possible, interesting.
 We chose a classical algorithm for demonstrating parallel programming: estimating the value of number π.